-If, for whatever reason, you have firmly decided to withdraw from the Programme, you should inform your Programme Director, and submit a Withdrawal Request form (available from the Student Intranet) to your Programme Administrator.
+If, for whatever reason, you have firmly decided to withdraw from the Programme, you should inform your Programme Director, and submit a Withdrawal Request form (available from the Student Intranet) to seed.hub@manchester.ac.uk.
 The University will only refund fees from the day the School receives this confirmation of your decision to withdraw.